Lessons

 Lesson Materials

 The main instructional books Peggy uses are shown below.
-If the student has existing materials, Peggy will try to work with them if she feels they are ability-appropriate, but usually some books have to be purchased.
-The books shown below can be purchased at local music stores, or online.
-When the student has finished these books, Peggy will recommend other advanced study books.
+Lesson books are available directly from Peggy and should be purchased from her, unless the student already has the correct version of that particular book.
+If the student has other existing materials, Peggy will try to work with them if she feels they are ability-appropriate, but usually some books have to be purchased.
+When the student has finished these books, more advanced study books are also available.

 Lesson Notes

-Peggy always provides the student with lesson notes taken during their lesson; these notes consist of their book assignments, written exercises, or other information.
-There are 2 options for lesson notes:
+Peggy provides the student with lesson notes taken during their lesson; these notes consist of their book assignments, written exercises, or other information.

-• (preferred) Taken on an electronic tablet, with a pdf printout (usually only a single page) of the notes put into the student's online folder after their lesson.
-The student or their parents should print out a copy of this pdf and store it in a 3-ring binder.
-They do not need to bring this binder to lessons.
-More advanced students may want to skip the paper printout and view their notes on a tablet or computer.
+These notes are taken on an electronic tablet, and a pdf (usually only a single page) of the lesson notes put into the student's online folder after their lesson.
+Peggy also provides the student with a 3-ring binder; the student or their parents should print out a copy of the lesson notes and store it in the binder.
+They should bring this binder, along with their books, to lessons.
+Peggy also provides copies of specific exercises (in a page protector) that should remain in the binder as well.

 For Home Practice

-There are a few items Peggy believes the student should have at home.
+There are a few items the student should have at home to get the most out of their lessons.
 These items are also available at local music stores or online.